Back

 Healthcare in Poland is completely free to young children, pregnant women, disabled people, and the elderly.
 Both citizens and legal residents can receive free or subsidised healthcare.
 The majority of citizens supplement their public healthcare with a private healthcare scheme if they can afford to do so.
 Private facilities are not cheap and many only use it during emergencies or pregnancy.

 Visitors to Poland on a short-term basis will need to ensure they have expat insurance to cover themselves in case they require treatment whilst abroad.
+Outpatient care for expats is certainly worth considering should you encounter a health issue that requires you to visit the GP or recover at home.

 Jobs in Poland for Expats